misswonder/react-dynamic-components/README.md

 }
 ```

-In the above, we see that when we render the `BlogContent` component, we also create a prop called `articleText` that we assign a value of "Dear Reader: Bjarne Stroustrup has the perfect lecture oration."
+In the above, we see the `BlogPost` component, and inside of it, we refer to the `BlogContent` component.
+We also create a prop for `BlogContent` called `articleText` that we assign a value of "Dear Reader: Bjarne Stroustrup has the perfect lecture oration."
 This value is accessible from within the
 `BlogContent` component as `this.props.articleText`!
 To create props, we write them the same way as writting attributes for an HTML tag.
 But remember, this is JSX and not HTML!

 One more thing about props: they can be any data type!
 In our example, we pass a string as a prop.
 But we can pass a number, boolean, object, function, etc. as a prop!